 In addition to meeting all of the program requirements, having a GPA of 3.0 or better as well as being current with all university bills, there are several forms that you will need to complete in order to be eligible for your program completion and graduation.
 These forms are collectively called GradPath forms.

 Steps to Graduation

 GradPath forms are located within the "Advising" tab in your UAccess Student Center.
+There are 3 forms to complete:

 Be sure to list Paige Bausman as your faculty advisor.